 The good thing about learning how to make a risotto is that you can make a risotto out of thin air once you have got your technique right, and I am not exaggerating.
 You can make a risotto out of the vegetable broth and any fat such as butter or olive oil.

 Saffron Risotto (Risotto alla Milanese): from Milan to the World

-As famous as this Milanese risotto is in Italy, it has not made it to most America’s countries.
-It is relatively simple to find Risotto in any Italian restaurant, but not a Saffron one.
+As famous as this Milanese risotto is in Italy, it has not made it to most of America’s countries.
+It is relatively simple to find Risotto in any Italian restaurant, but not this Milanese dish with Saffron.

 Until this day, I don’t know the reason why this creamy Saffron Risotto had remained a novelty for many, including me. given that it is not only delicious but due to the history we also share with Spain, saffron is widely used in Paellas.

 There are many different risotto recipes with various ingredients.
 Still, they are all based on rice of an appropriate variety, such as Carnaroli or Arborio, cooked in a standard procedure, that I will explain in the preparation.

 As said before, Risotto requires constant attention.
 Do not pre-rinse, boil or drain the rice as doing so would remove much of the starch necessary for a creamy texture.